aaronvan/Cstack/README.md

 # Push and Pop on and off the Stack

-This is just some simple C code to understand how the stack works.
+C code to understand how the stack works.